likedadah/Shenanibot-public/README.md

 `!permit [user name]` : Allows a user to add one level to the queue even if it is closed or they have reached the submission limit
 `!mark [name]` : Place a marker in the queue.
 You can optionally proivde a name for the marker, which will show up when displaying the queue.
 See [Using Markers](#using-markers) for details
 `!clear` : remove all levels from the queue
+`!suspend` : close the queue and postpone all levels to the next session.
+This command only works if persistence is enabled.
+The expected use case is to record the current state of the queue just before shutting down, so that you can pick up where you left off next time.
+When levels are reloaded, however, they will not be counted against any viewer's level limit
 `!giveboost [user name]` : Allows a user to use the `!boost` command one time
 `!reward [reward behavior]` : Sets up a channel points reward.
 Unlike other commands, this must be sent as the message for a custom channel points reward; it assigns a behavior to that particular custom reward.
 See [Channel Points Integration](#channel-points-integration) for details
 `!noreward [reward behavior]` : Removes the assignment of a reward behavior from whatever custom reward currently has that behavior